danstowell/mptk/src/utils/readme.txt

 To check if the environment variable is correctly set you can use the ECHO command:
 ECHO %MPTK_CONFIG_FILENAME%

-Windows OS like system may comply with a missing dll: MSVCR71D.DLL You may install the files by using the Microsoft (TM) c runtime library SDK installer Or download it with this adress for example: http://www.dll-files.com/dllindex/dll-files.shtml?msvcr71d
+Windows OS like system may complain with a missing dll: MSVCR71D.DLL You may install the files by using the Microsoft (TM) c runtime library SDK installer Or download it with this adress for example: http://www.dll-files.com/dllindex/dll-files.shtml?msvcr71d